40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Caveman Falls

-Between Hāna and the Kīpahulu District of Haleakalā National Park is a little-known local swimming and cliff-jumping spot called the Waioka Pond.
+Between Hāna and the Kīpahulu District of Haleakalā National Park, there is a little-known local swimming and cliff-jumping spot called the Waioka Pond.

 That being said, be aware that the short trail to get there runs along private property, so I ask that you please be respectful and don't bring any negative attention to this local spot.